-In terms of the proposed buildings, the panel supported the approach to Weir Mill and the expressed form of the buildings proposed and their context is respect of the Grade II viaduct.
+In terms of the proposed buildings, the panel supported the approach to Weir Mill and the expressed form of the buildings proposed and their context is respect of the Grade II\ viaduct.

-The comments are highly supportive of the approach to the mill complex and public realm, however remained of the opinion that the design approach of the eastern tower was not strong enough.
-The panel's expressed a view that the tower should be higher, more elegant and use a different design approach.
+The comments are highly supportive of the approach to the mill complex and public realm, however, the panel remained of the opinion that the design approach of the eastern tower was not strong enough.
+The panel expressed a view that the tower should be higher, more elegant and use a different design approach.

-The panel wished to see further detail in respect of the impact of the development in a much wider context in particular in relation to the consented Interchange but also the wider town centre.
-Members should not that much of this information has been prepared by the applicant to support the application but was not available for the panels consideration.
+The panel wished to see further detail in respect of the impact of the development in a much wider context, in particular, in relation to the consented Interchange but also the wider town centre.
+Members should note that much of this information has been prepared by the applicant to support the application but was not presented to the panel for consideration.